nicodoggie/bastion-falls/site/content/world-novelty/the-kalassarians-and-the-magarisok.md

 Eventually, the Kalassarians summoned their friends, and other monsters to take the island for themselves.
 The Magarisok, however, had the natural magicks of the Keelswood to help them defend their home.
-But Thirbao of the Malthren had forseen the great death that the Kalassarians would bring.
+But Thirbao of the Malthren had foreseen the great death that the Kalassarians would bring.
 He had implored the spirits of the wood to instead forestall his own people from fighting.
 He implored the Magarisok to accept the Kalassarians as their lords.
 He shared with them all that he saw in his night-visions.

 The Kalassarians rewarded Thirbao for his intercession, and he was made the Thane of the Magarisok.
 The Magarisok, in turn, swore fealty to the Kalassarians and became their most faithful and loyal allies.

 The Kalassarians did not meddle with the internal affairs of the Magarisok, but they have expanded their own settlement on the northeastern side of what is now